gabrielepaoletti/seismoviz/docs/source/index.rst

    API Reference <api_reference>

-The ituitive framework for seismic data analysis and visualization in Python
+The intuitive framework for seismic data analysis and visualization in Python
 ============================================================================

 SeismoViz is open-source Python library designed to simplify the analysis, manipulation, and visualization of seismic catalogs.
 With its intuitive and efficient interface, it reduces complex workflows into just a few lines of code, empowering users to explore seismic data effortlessly.